Samuel Spring: Early life and education

 Spring was born in Uxbridge in the Massachusetts Colony on February 27, 1746.

 His father was John Spring (1706–1794), a militia man and local wealthy farmer, and his mother was Sarah Read (1716–1800).
 He was a great-great grandson of John Spring, a Founder and early settler of Watertown, Massachusetts, who travelled to America under the patronage of his cousin Sir William Spring, 1st Baronet, and was the great-grandson of John Spring of Lavenham and the great-great grandson of Thomas Spring of Lavenham.
 John later commanded the company of militia from Uxbridge in the American Revolution.
-His father was the town's moderator, selectman, and surveyor of highways, but John lacked even a rudimentary education.
-Sarah remained determined that Samuel would have the best education possible.
+His father was the town's moderator, selectman, and surveyor of highways, but lacked even a rudimentary education.
+Sarah, Samuel's mother, remained determined that he would have the best education possible.

 Spring studied under the Rev. Nathan Webb, founding pastor of the first Congregational church begun in the First Great Awakening period of the Massachusetts Colony.
 Webb's early training of Spring helped prepare him to enter New Jersey College (now Princeton University), where he graduated in 1771.
 He took advanced theological studies from Samuel Hopkins of Newport, Rhode Island.
 His former mentor, Rev. Webb died in 1772.
 Spring was licensed as a minister in 1774 on the eve of the American Revolution.
 Aaron Burr was one of his classmates in Theological Studies at Princeton, who went on to study law.